 Despite their different operating styles, the American and British intelligence services became closer and more coordinated than perhaps any other two foreign countries – a relationship that lasted throughout the Second World War, up to and including the present day.

 The time leading up to the Second World War was a fascinating one, in both America and Great Britain.
 If they were in America, were they interventionists or non-interventionists?
 If your ancestors were in Britain at the time, they were likely preparing for invasion while holding out hope that the United States would join the fight.
-Our 1939 register is one of the only sources for information in this historic time.
+The 1939 Register is one of the only sources for information in this historic time.
 See where your relatives were at that time and begin to discover how they must have felt on the verge of world war.